 The rich cultural heritage of Nepal has evolved over centuries.
-Cultural research multi-dimensional cultural legacy encompasses within itself the cultural diversities of different ethnic, tribal, and social groups inhabiting different altitudes, and it manifests in various forms: music and dance; art and craft; folklores and folktales; languages and literature; philosophy and religion; festivals and celebrations; and foods and drinks.
+Cultural research multidimensional cultural legacy encompasses within itself the cultural diversities of different ethnic, tribal, and social groups inhabiting different altitudes, and it manifests in various forms: music and dance; art and craft; folklore and folktales; languages and literature; philosophy and religion; festivals and celebrations; and foods and drinks.

 The ancient and refined traditional culture of Kathmandu, so the whole of Nepal, is a continual and exceptional meeting of the Hindu and Buddhist ethos practiced by its highly religious people.
 The arts are made of wood, stone, metal and terracotta, and found in profusion in various temples, shrines, Stupas, Gompas, cheetahs and palaces.
 Kathmandu is home to a number of museums and art galleries, including the National Museum of Nepal and the Natural History Museum of Nepal.
 Nepal’s art and architecture are a dazzling display from medieval to the present, which is a heady amalgamation of two of the ancient and greatest religions of the world – Hinduism and Buddhism.
 The cultural diversity of Nepal has facilitated the growth of a number of cuisines based on the ethnic groups and the geographical features of the nation.
 Popularly served, though, is Dal Bhat, which is a dish of lentils and rice, generally served with vegetable curries and forms a staple part of the diet.
 Most of the fairs and festivals that are observed in Kathmandu have their origin to the Malla period.
 This was further given an urban cultural touch, not limiting it to the Newari festivities.